plone/training/docs/mastering-plone/volto_talkview.md

 Please check the 'components' tab of Google developer tools for property `content` of the `TalkView` component to see the field values of your talk instance.

-The result is not really beautiful, because the text sticks to the left border of the page.
+The result isn't beautiful, because the text sticks to the left border of the page.
 You need to wrap it in a `Container` to get the same styling as the content of `DefaultView`:

 ```{code-block} jsx